storyblok/field-type-examples/picker-starter/README.md

         }
       }

-      //If all the options are valid (in case it relies on options)
+      // If all the options are valid (in case it relies on options)
-      //the returned object will look like this return {
+      // the returned object will look like this return {
         isValid: true,
       }
-    },
-    tabs: [
+    }

     //(4) All of your Picker's tabs.
-      //You can have as many as your picker needs.
+You can have as many as your picker needs. config.tabs = [
       {
         name: 'items', //mandatory field used to identify this tab
         label: 'Items', //(5) displayed in the modal
         query: queryItems, //(6) it fetches, sorts, and filter all the data for this tab
-        getFilters: getItemFilters, //(7) select input acting like filters to the data },
+        getFilters: getItemFilters, //(7) select input acting like filters to the data
-    ],
+        onError: errorHandler, // An optional hook that is triggered whenever an error occurs during data fetching or filter creation
+      },
+    ]
+  } catch (err) {
+    // whenever a generic error occurs and we want to display it on the main page setErrorNotification({
+      location: 'main',
+      title: 'Plugin could not be initialized',
+    })
   }

+  // it must always return a config, no matter if an error has occurred or not. return config
 })
 ```